Database of Rare, Unusual and Significant Plants of Alameda and Contra Costa Counties

 Although the report originally addressed only the locally rare plants, it now includes the statewide rare plants that occur here as well, and has been renamed Rare, Unusual and Significant Plants of Alameda and Contra Costa Counties.

 The report has been updated periodically, and the last (8th ) edition was released March 2010.
-A copy of that edition is still available for $25 and an order form can be downloaded here.

-Since the last edition of the report was released, efforts have turned more towards making the database behind the report available on-line so that more people can use it, search in multiple categories, and find data that meets their particular needs.
+Since the last edition of the report was released, efforts have turned more towards making the database behind the report available online so that more people can use it, search in multiple categories, and find data that meets their particular needs.
 As one might guess, this proved to be a much more daunting task than first envisioned.
 Although we have made great strides, we have found that there are still several things that need to be ironed out to assure accuracy and easy usability.

 Work still continues in both the surveying and monitoring of our Unusual plants, and also in making the database publicly accessible.
-There have been many great volunteers over the years contributing to theies efforts, but we can always use more help.
+There have been many great volunteers over the years contributing to these efforts, but we can always use more help.
 See the “How You Can Help” section below to learn how you can contribute to the monitoring and preservation of the East Bay’s Unusual plants.

 Importance of Unusual Plants